LearningGeeksNetwork/web3-doc/README.md

 ![alt Web3 Stack](imgs/photo_2022-01-05_06-34-08.jpg)

-# The best projects in the Web3
+# The best projects in the Web3 from a technical point of view

 **GAIA-X project**